Should you create 360º product images?

 If you manage an eCommerce website, chances are you’ve considered adding 360º rotating images to your product pages.
-These images, which Amazon just started allowing on listings last year, let shoppers manually rotate a product image in 360 degrees.
+These images, which Amazon just started allowing on listings last year, give shoppers full control to view and manually rotate a product image in 360 degrees.

 But should you actually use a 360 product viewer on your site?
 And what does it take to create a 360º image?
 At a high level:

-- 360º images can increase conversions, reduce returns, and contribute to lead gen efforts when used on social media and in email.
+- 360º images can increase conversions, reduce returns, and contribute to lead generation efforts when used on social media and in email.

 - 360º images cost slightly more than still images, but will likely more than make up for the difference in improved conversions and reduced returns.

 - It’s possible to create 360º images both in a photography studio and by using software.
 The latter is much faster and tends to work better for large inventory catalogs and those that change frequently.

 Read on for the details, as well as insight into a 3D product photography alternative for situations where 360s don’t fit.